azuqua/wombo.rs/README.md

 ## Features

 * Less boilerplate spawning event loop threads.
-* Cancel event loops, with the ability to clean up resources on the event loop first.
+* Cancel event loops, with an interface to clean up resources on the event loop first.
 * Receive notifications when event loop threads exit, with arbitrary data.

 ## Usage